 Skip to content

-Rubin Mill – A Shunting game with FREMO FiNescale adapter
+Rubin Mill – A FiNescale Shunting Game with FREMO Module Adapter

 Inspired by John Whitby Allen’s Timesaver shunting puzzle, I developed a concept for a relatively small shunting game suitable for my living room.
 I have an ideal, compact space on the wall for two segment boxes, each measuring approximately 120 cm by 32 cm, which can be stored vertically one above the other.
 For operation, one box will be taken down and connected to the other to create the layout.